4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP Export to object` command <!-- REF #_method_.VP Export to object.Summary --> returns the 4D View Pro object attached to the 4D View Pro area *vpAreaName*<!-- END REF -->.
-You can use this command for example to store the 4D View Pro area in a 4D database object field.
+The `VP Convert from 4D View` command<!-- REF #_method_.VP Convert from 4D View.
+Summary -->allows you to convert a legacy 4D View document into a 4D View Pro object<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.